-In its 360-degree $(2\pi \text{ radians})$ excursion, the AC cycle passes through a number of voltage or current values.
+In its 360-degree $(2\pi \text{ radians})$ excursion, the ac cycle passes through a number of voltage or current values.
+(Theoretically, the number of values is infinite.)
 Which of these is significant depends upon the nature of the application or calculation involved.
-The four terms which describe the AC component are maximum value, instantaneous value, average value, and RMS value.
+The four terms which describe the ac component are maximum value, instantaneous value, average value, and rms value.